-A late-blooming wanderluster in my 30s from the ever-sunny and humid Singapore.
+A late-blooming wanderluster from the ever-sunny and humid Singapore.

 I believe that’s one of the reasons why people travel.
-A Chinese idioms saying of 行千里路, 胜读万卷书 which means ‘One would benefit more traveling a thousand miles than reading ten thousand books’ sums it up perfectly.
+A Chinese idiom saying of 行千里路, 胜读万卷书 which means ‘One would benefit more travelling a thousand miles than reading ten thousand books’ sums it up perfectly.

 Now that I have started feeding my wanderlust, I have a 50/50 goal in mind, which is to visit 50 countries before I hit the age of 50.
 Look like a simple task for on-the-road travel bloggers whom I admire and respect, but seemingly a tall order for me as I just cannot see myself leading a nomad’s lifestyle.
-So instead, I learn to better-plan my Annual Leave in order to prolong my trips especially when Singapore has the least public holidays in the world.
-So far, I have somehow conform to a travel pattern of 2 long trips (more than a week) and 2 short trips each year.
+So instead, I learn to better plan my Annual Leave in order to prolong my trips especially when Singapore has the least public holidays in the world…boo… Currently, I have somehow conformed to a travel pattern of 2 long trips (more than a week) and 2 short trips each year.